Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Introduction

 \section{Introduction}

 In the age of Big Data, many contexts involve analyzing and understanding relationships between multiple subpopulations.
-A fascinating and particularly deep example of this comes from cancer research as illustrated in Section \ref{subsec:Cancer-Data-Illustration}, where we have gene expression data from five cancer types and a goal of understanding relationships between the cancer types (aka sub population).
+A fascinating and particularly deep example of this comes from cancer research as illustrated in Section \ref{subsec:Cancer-Data-Illustration}, where we have gene expression data from five cancer types and a goal of understanding relationships between the cancer types (aka subpopulations).
 A common approach to understanding subpopulation differences is visualization using Principal Component Analysis (PCA) \citet{jolliffe1986principal}.
 While this method gives useful insights, visual approaches can be deceptive.
 This motivates our work to develop a method for quantification of the strength of the evidence for distinction between each pair of groups.
-Because of the very rich general structure of biological processes, classical statistical distributional models are woefully inadequate due to many uninterpretable low p-values.
-Hence permutation testing methods provide an appealing alternative.
-Here we take the null hypothesis to be that the subpopulations are exchangeable, and study testing procedures that are particularly powerful against alternatives with different means.
+Because of the very rich general structure of biological processes, classical statistical distributional models are woefully inadequate.
+Hence permutation testing methods, such as the DiProPerm test proposed by \citet{wei2016direction}, provide an appealing alternative.